MatthewG006/Plenty-of-plants/DOCUMENTATION.md

 This rule allows:
 1. A user to manage their own data.
 2. Any logged-in user to view the list of users for the community page.
-3. Any logged-in user to read and write to contest sessions for the beauty contest feature.
+3. Any logged-in user to query for contest sessions and to read/write to individual session documents.

 ---